nvms/prsm/packages/mesh/README.md

 // track presence for a specific room server.trackPresence("lobby");

-// guard who can see presence
+// guard who can see presence.
+// clients who attempt to subscribe to the presence of this room
-server.trackPresence("admin-room", async (conn, roomName) => {
+// will be rejected if the guard returns false server.trackPresence("admin-room", async (conn, roomName) => {
   const meta = await server.connectionManager.getMetadata(conn);
   return meta?.isAdmin === true;